The general rule

 Surrounding circumstances: Bail applicant is a child

 Section 3B(1)(a) of the Bail Act requires all other options to be considered before a child is remanded in custody.
 The relevance of section 3B(1)(a) and the age of a bail applicant was considered in Re JO VSC 438 by Justice T Forrest.
 Justice Forrest noted that while the burden of proving exceptional circumstances is a heavy one, the age of a bail applicant is a significant factor in favour of a child for two reasons.
 First, children have ‘special status’ under the Bail Act.
 Second, an assessment of exceptional circumstances has to be ‘viewed through the prism of section 3B(1)(a)’.
-This means that circumstances that might not be exceptional for an adult A person who has committed a crime. might be considered to be exceptional for a child.
-This also means that section 3B(1)(a) makes any A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. under the Bail Act – including whether exceptional circumstances are established – a different exercise in the case of a child.
+This means that circumstances that might not be exceptional for an adult offender might be considered to be exceptional for a child.
+This also means that section 3B(1)(a) makes any determination under the Bail Act – including whether exceptional circumstances are established – a different exercise in the case of a child.

 See also Re TP VSC 748 (at –) (the case of a child bail applicant charged with serious offending) and Re DB VSC 53 (at ) (a child bail applicant aged 13).